Fair Housing Law

 Best Practices to Prevent Discrimination

 Fair Housing Advocates of Northern California offers professional training seminars and conferences on fair housing law.
 The courses are appropriate for property owners and managers, and other real estate professionals in the private and public sectors.
+Contact the education department for more information.

 On-site Training Seminars